sjspielman/UTbiocomputing2015/Lessons/python5_testing.md

 ###Ways to test your code:

-1. use a reduced file to test your code
+1. use a reduced file
-2. using print
+2. use print statements
-3. using assert with a boolean comparison
+3. assertions
-4. try and except
+4. try and except clauses
-5. print a log file
+5. keep a log file

 ###Once your code works: